 - Access to community of investors engaged in outperforming the market and talking shop

-The Motley Fool Stock Advisor stock picking service costs $99 per year and has a 30-day money-back guarantee refund period.
+The Motley Fool Stock Advisor stock picking service offers a discounted rate for the first year and has a 30-day money-back guarantee refund period.
 Consider signing up for Stock Advisor today.

 How Good are Motley Fool’s Stock Picks?